gSchool/js-basic-training/markdown/leveraging_multiple_functions.md

 It may seem at a first glance that this methodology for writing functions was more effort than it was worth, but there are several very important reasons why it is a good idea to write code in this manner when it is possible:

-- As a programmer, I never had to think about more than 1 thing at a time, and each thought was not much more than coming up with an accurate sentence to reflect what I wanted to do
+- As programmers, we never had to think about more than 1 thing at a time, and each thought was not much more than coming up with an accurate sentence to reflect what we wanted to do
-- As the code base grew, I continued only to have to think about one relatively small thing at a time
+- Even as the code base grew, we continued only to have to think about one relatively small thing at a time
-- I know have a code base where the action part of the program (at the top where we call functions) reads like English and is very clear about what we are doing
+- We now have a code base where the action part of the program (at the top where we call functions) reads like English and is very clear about what it is doing
 - Future developers can find out what the program is doing at a glance, and can dig into details as they wish
-- It will be easy to know where to look for details given how each function is so small
+- It will be easy to know where to look for details about the program given how each function is so small
 - It will be more likely that we can reuse these functions since they each only do one small thing well

 ## Conclusion